Listen to the Cancer.Net Podcast: When the Doctor Says Cancer, adapted from this content.

 You are not alone as you cope with your cancer diagnosis and treatment.
 Find support from family, friends, and community resources to manage emotional, practical, and financial issues.

 Counselors can also help you talk about difficult emotions.
 It is normal for people diagnosed with cancer to worry or feel discouraged.
 But people who are living with cancer do have a higher than usual risk of becoming depressed.
-If you feel that you have lost your interest in your usual activities or are struggling to concentrate, sleep, or eat, tell a member of your health care team and ask about counseling options.
+If you feel that you have lost interest in your usual activities or are struggling to focus, sleep, or eat, tell a member of your health care team and ask about counseling options.

 Practical support.
 As you deal with your cancer diagnosis and treatment, you may wonder how you can manage your normal responsibilities, including work and parenting.
 This is a time to ask for and accept help from others.
 There are many practical steps you can take to manage stress.